Elyon (video game)

 Elyon (formerly known as Ascent: Infinite Realm) was a massively multiplayer online role-playing game developed by Bluehole and published by Kakao Games.
 The game has focused on dynamic combat between two Realms, Vulpin, and Ontari, with players using diverse skill combinations based on the non-targeting system.

+Release

 Elyon was released in Korea on December 10, 2020.

 On October 20, 2021, Elyon was released in the EU/NA.
 The game was made free-to-play even before the release and those who had pre-ordered it got some compensation.
 The game ran in the West for less than a year before the publisher announced its closure.
 The game was discontinued in the EU and NA on December 7, 2022.

 It was also announced that the game was shutting down in Korea on 2 March 2023.